luzmane/jellyfin.kinopoisk.ru/README.md

+# The plugin will no longer be updated

 # jellyfin.kinopoisk.ru

 Fetches metadata from [kinopoisk.ru](https://www.kinopoisk.ru).
 This site is popular in the Russian-speaking community and contains almost no English-language information, so further description will be in Russian.